Make the most of your special getaway to the Hawaiian islands

 If you’re a Costco member, I’ve recently been finding good car rental rates through Costco Travel.

 Once you book, you can always monitor to see if the price drops and rebook if it does.

 Reserve Dining Ahead of Your Trip

 Dining reservations are booking up weeks ahead in Hawaii.
 (Capacity has declined due to some restaurant closured and a shortage of staff.)
-I recommend you make dining reservations for every night of your stay, well before your trip, and then cancel the ones you decide you won’t use.
+I recommend you make at least a few dining reservations well before your trip.
+And please cancel the ones you decide not to use.

 This is especially true for Luaus which should typically be booked two months ahead.

 Most restaurants are using the OpenTable reservation system because they don’t have enough staff to take reservations by phone.
-If you plan to visit Maui, you might enjoy this West Maui Restaurant Guide.
 If you can’t get a reservation, many restaurants will seat a certain number of walk-ins each night.
-Do call ahead to confirm hours which are fluctuating due to staffing issues.
+Do call ahead to confirm hours, which are fluctuating due to staffing issues.
 Go early.

 Support Small Business